temporalio/documentation/docs/java/how-to-spawn-a-workflow-execution-in-java.md

 ### External Workflows

-Workflows can execute (and signal to) other workflows purely by name.
+Workflows can execute (and send Signals to) other Workflows purely by name.
 This helps particularly for executing Workflows from other language SDKs.
 See our [Temporal Polyglot example](https://github.com/tsurdilo/temporal-polyglot) for more information.